Hamze-Hammami/Issac-Point-Net/readme.md

 ## Training, Testing, and Visualization Scripts

 ### 🏋️ Training the PointNet Model
-The training script can be used to fine-tune a PointNet-based model on labeled point cloud data.
+The training script can be used to Train a PointNet-based model on labeled point cloud data.
 The current setup has been tested on a limited dataset of five PCD files.

 Run the training script with:
 ```bash